 "Yeah.
 This place is a prison, but at least we get good food."
 Tanya stated softly and started eating her breakfast sandwich at a slightly faster pace than what was considered normal.
 Her level two super speed powers could have impacted her unusually fast eating pace, though.
 I've questioned her on it before, but was promptly (and unexpectedly, because it happened so fast) smacked on the back of the head and given a long speech about how she was perfectly healthy and weighted.
 I never said anything about weight, but didn't want to have to suffer through a second lecture and therefore held my tongue back.

 We ate in silence.
 Everyone's meals were all different according to the diets that the Observers give us.
 Everyone in this room has Observers that take care of everything they do and eat.
 Some people, though, like me, have a personal team, because the subject is very powerful or their ability is dangerous.
 People like me need someone focused entirely on me.

 I looked at the Limitators on my person.
 I had two bracelets—one on each wrist—, two earrings on my left ear and one on my right, an ankle bracelet, and a ring.
 Over the years, I was given more and more Limitators to wear twenty-four-seven.
 My bracelets were simple silver and gold, thin wires that were twisted together, but very effective.
 My earrings were just plain, silver-colored, stud earrings; and my anklet was a simple, silver-colored chain.
 The ring on my middle finger on my left was a silver band with my name engraved into it.
-Dr. Lorate had given it to me when I was ten-years-old as a gift.
+Dr. Lorate had given it to me when I was seven-years-old as a gift.